It is necessary that you agree to disclose, in confidence, any known medical conditions and/or use of any medication, at

 It is not safe to work with ayahuasca if you take the following medications or have any of the following health conditions:

-- Any medication that contains Monoamine Oxidase Inhibitors (MAOI’s).
-These medications are known to cause dangerous side effects when taken in conjunction with ayahuasca.
-It is critical that you stop taking these drugs and allow plenty of time for your system to be cleared of these substances.
+- Any medication that contains Monoamine Oxidase Inhibitors (MAOI’s) – these are known to cause dangerous side effects when taken in conjunction with ayahuasca.
+It is critical that you stop taking these medications under the supervision of your doctor and allow plenty of time for your system to be cleared of these substances before working with ayahuasca.

-- Any medication which has an effect on the serotonin system, including Selective Serotonin Reuptake Inhibitors (SSRIs) (i.e. antidepressants such as Wellbutrin, Prozac, Zoloft, Effexor, etc).
+- Any medication which has an effect on the serotonin system, including Selective Serotonin Re-uptake Inhibitors (SSRIs) (i.e. antidepressants such as Wellbutrin, Prozac, Zoloft, Effexor, etc).
 Combining these medications with ayahuasca can induce serotonin syndrome – far more severely than with foods containing tryptophan, and with potentially fatal results.
-We require guests discontinue taking SSRI medications prior to applying for a retreat to allow the system to clear in time.
+We require guests discontinue taking SSRI medications under the supervision of their doctor prior to applying for a retreat to allow the system to clear in time.
 Some of these drugs may cause side effects when discontinued, and plenty of time should be allowed for these to subside.
 Do not abruptly stop taking any medication without discussing the matter with your doctor.
-Please note that the herbal antidepressant St. John’s Wort (Hypericum Perforatum) also must not be taken within 2 weeks of working with ayahuasca.
+Please note that the herbal antidepressant St. John’s Wort (hypericum perforatum) also must not be taken within 2 weeks of working with ayahuasca.

-- Other medications that must be discontinued are decongestants, cold medications, allergy medications, antihistamines, sedatives, tranquillizers, amphetamines (including Adderall), some hypertensive medications, sympathomimetic amines including pseudoephedrine and ephedrine, carbamazipine, methylphemidate (Ritalin), macromerine, phenelanine, tyrosine, tryptophan, asarone/calamus, asthma inhalers, and diet pills.
+- Other medications that must be discontinued are decongestants, cold medications, allergy medications, antihistamines, sedatives, tranquilizers, amphetamines (including Adderall), some hypertensive medications, sympathomimetic amines (including pseudoephedrine and ephedrine), carbamazipine, methylphemidate (Ritalin), macromerine, phenelanine, tyrosine, tryptophan, asarone/calamus, some asthma inhalers, and diet pills.

 - Although ayahuasca has not been found to cause psychosis or other psychiatric disturbances, it can be dangerous to those with a history of psychological problems.
 Please tell us if you have any history of mental health conditions.

-- If you have a heart condition or chronic high blood pressure you cannot be accepted on a workshop.
+- If you are pregnant or have a heart condition or chronic high blood pressure, we will not be able to accommodate you for a retreat.

 Advice on drugs and medications to avoid when working with ayahuasca: